 The Signals Art Pavilion was developed as an innovative approach to disseminating contemporary video art throughout the streets of Calgary, Canada.
 The work was awarded first prize in an international competition, and was commissioned for Calgary’s annual ArtCITY arts festival soon thereafter.

 Signals is installed at the very core of the city.
 The pavilion consists of a monitor and a DVD player that are housed within a modified pedestrian crosswalk signal.
 Pivoting arms enable the pavilion to be adjusted for optimal viewing and a remote control provides the curator with a means to operate the system.
+As the Signals system is modular, it can easily scale up by adding more units to the network at a variety of locations, propagating art throughout downtown and beyond, all day and all night.

 Here, art is the signal.